pranoppal/PhotoEditor_RN/README.md

 ```
 ipconfig
 ```
-1.Search for IPV4 address of your WiFi/LAN network.
+1.Search for IPV4 address of your WiFi/LAN network. <br/>
-2.Paste the IP address in line 9:19 of backend\index.ts
+2.Paste the IP address in line 9:19 of backend\index.ts. <br/>
-3.Change the Network call url in UploadImageScreen.tsx at line 26:8
+3.Change the Network call url in UploadImageScreen.tsx at line 26:8. <br/>